q-g-j/gentoo-stuff/README.md

 - enabled Message-Signaled Interrupt mode for the HDMI audio PCI interrupt with *MSI mode utility* ([download](https://github.com/q-g-j/gentoo-stuff/blob/master/win11/MSI_util/MSI_util_v3.zip?raw=true)) to get rid of sound cracklings (run as Administrator)
 - using [Looking Glass](https://looking-glass.io/) (needs IVSHMEM device: [see here](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Using_Looking_Glass_to_stream_guest_screen_to_the_host)) for remote desktop from Linux to Windows
 - using [Scream](https://github.com/duncanthrax/scream) via network for audio in the guest (in alsa mode)
-- added [instructions](https://github.com/q-g-j/gentoo-stuff/tree/master/win11/freerdp) for remote desktop from Windows to Linux using freerdp.
-Other solutions were too sluggish with my setup.
 - applied an [acpi table patch](https://github.com/q-g-j/gentoo-stuff/blob/master/etc/portage/patches/app-emulation/qemu-6.0.0/acpi-table.patch) to qemu and added custom smbios labels to the VMs xml.
 This made it possible for me to play the game *Red Dead Redemption 2* inside my guest without it crashing immediately.
 Found this tip on [Reddit](https://www.reddit.com/r/VFIO/comments/jy8ri4/a_possible_solution_to_red_dead_redemption_2_not/).
 You can use generic names for the smbios labels or get them from your own system with:<br/>
 `sudo dmidecode --type 2`<br/>
 `sudo dmidecode --type 4`<br/>